The Lavatories Are Now Available

 The MD-90 series followed, with more fuel-efficient engines and a longer fuselage.
 This included the MD-90 and the MD-95, which was renamed the Boeing 717-200 in 1997 after Boeing merged with McDonnell Douglas, which itself was the successor to the Douglas Aircraft Company.

-At right is a toilet on board a Delta Boeing 767-300ER en route from Atlanta, Georgia to Athens, Greece.
+At right is a toilet on board a Delta Boeing 767-300ER en route from Atlanta to Athens.

 The 767-300ER entered service in 1988.
 It has become the most popular 767 variant, with airliners placing more orders for the 767-300ER than for all the other variants combined.